rogierlommers/readinglist-php/README.md

-ReadingList
+Readinglist
 ===========

-ReadingList allows you to run your own collection of "urls to read".
+Readinglist allows you to run your own collection of "urls to read".
 For example: you are reading a webpage and you want to mark it as "read later", you can use this service quickly send the page title and url into your own database.
 From there, the service generates an RSS feed containing all these urls.
 You can import this RSS feed into your own, favorite RSS client (f.e.
 TinyTinyRSS)

 Requirements
 ============